 How to Sell Your Baseball Cards

-At Dean’s Cards we sell over one thousand vintage baseball cards per day and maintain an inventory of over one million cards, making us the largest online vendor for vintage cards by far.
-We are also the largest BUYER of vintage baseball cards in the hobby.
-We purchase hundreds of sports cards collections every year, dealing with dozens of sellers each week.
-Because Dean's Cards sells directly, we can usually pay more money for your vintage sports cards than you will get elsewhere, so it's in our interest to give you as many facts as possible so you make the best decision for your cards.
+Dean’s Cards is one of the largest online vendors of vintage sports cards, selling over one thousand cards per day and maintaining an inventory of well over one million cards.
+Since we own our entire inventory we're also one of the largest BUYERS of vintage baseball cards in the industry.
+We purchase hundreds of sports card collections every year and deal with dozens of sellers each week.
+It's in our interest to give you the facts to make the best decision regarding your collection.

-All inquiries are answered within one business day.
-Please give us a general idea of how many baseball cards you have and from what years.
-We will then send you more detailed information on how we buy baseball cards and what we pay.
-Someone from our purchasing team would be happy to speak to you on the phone to answer any questions you have concerning our buying process, but PLEASE fill out this form as the first step.
+All inquiries answered within one business day.
+Answer these questions about your collection and we'll send you more details on our buying process.
+Our purchasing team would be happy to speak to you on the phone to answer any questions, but please fill out this form as step one.

 Everything You Need to Know to Sell Your Sports Card Collection

-While Dean's Cards specializes in vintage baseball cards, we also buy and sell vintage football cards, basketball cards, hockey cards, and non-sports cards and sets.
-This information applies to all vintage sports and non-sports cards, even if our examples largely relate to baseball cards.
+While Dean's Cards specializes in vintage baseball cards, we also buy and sell vintage football cards, basketball cards, hockey cards, and non-sports cards.
+This information applies to all vintage trading cards, even if our examples largely relate to baseball cards.

-Whether you built your sports cards collection yourself, inherited it from a relative, or even stumbled upon a box of old baseball cards in an attic, selling vintage sports cards should not be taken lightly because they are a fascinating piece of American History and often hold sentimental value.
-If considering selling your cards, you must first determine if they have value.
-Then you must decide on a way to get the best return for not only the cards but also your time and effort.
+Whether you built your sports cards collection yourself, inherited it from a relative, or even stumbled upon a box of old baseball cards in an attic, selling vintage sports cards should not be taken lightly.
+They're a fascinating piece of American History and often hold sentimental value.
+If considering selling your cards, you should first determine if they actually have value.
+Next, it's equally important to find a way to get the best return with the most efficient use of your time and effort.

 How to Determine if Your Baseball Cards Have Value